Travel Picks: Top 10 private-island escapes

-LONDON (Reuters) - Owning your own idyllic island may be out of reach financially, but online boutique hotel experts Mr & Mrs Smith (www.mrandmrssmith.com) have come up with 10 exotic locales where you can feel as though you’re the king of your own small world.
-Reuters has not endorsed this list:
+LONDON, Feb 8 (Reuters) - Owning your own idyllic island may be out of reach financially, but online boutique hotel experts Mr & Mrs Smith (www.mrandmrssmith.com) have come up with 10 exotic locales where you can feel as though you’re the king of your own small world.
+Reuters has not endorsed this list: 1.
+Romantic retreats

 Matangi Private Island Resort, Fiji Islands, Fiji